willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 - Detect sensitive data and noncompliant content in Copilot prompts and responses.
 - Review and analyze Copilot prompts and responses.

-To learn more about Microsoft Purview, see [Microsoft 365 Copilot in Microsoft Purview Overview](/purview/copilot-in-purview-overview).
+To learn more about Microsoft Purview, see [Security Copilot in Microsoft Purview Overview](/purview/copilot-in-purview-overview).

 ### Identify and label sensitive data